 Well, the important issue to note here is that this could negatively impact over 50 million IPTV users worldwide.

 Now, exactly which IPTV services used Xtream Codes is unknown, along with how much data the police got.
 It’s very likely they now have the names and locations of many of the clients who sell the IPTV services.

 According to police they now have control over the system and have reportedly cut off thousands of clients servicing over millions of customers around the world.

-It’s true Xtream Codes panels are down and there may be some brief interruptions from time to time, but quality IPTV providers like Sportz TV for example have backup plans in place.
+It’s true Xtream Codes panels are down and there may be some brief interruptions from time to time, but quality IPTV providers like the services on our IPTV Guide have backup plans in place.

 Services Working as of Friday, September 20th 3:30 P.M.
 Central Time

 Patience is key while most IPTV services scramble to convert to a new management panel.
 Although your service isn’t currently working, it may be soon so please be patient.